iamvitalyo/Aphrodite-AGI/readme.txt

 if in O 1 then logic for emulation of 2 and 3 ... from 1 maybe universe use speed and all from 1 material of time, to understood this our computer maybe will be better

+maybe we can send to O to binary script and make something what you think
+@apple
+ can O be adapter of balanced/white all possibility, if nature by O not stupid rock and not mind - system

 Good luck, and dont forget to click "Star" button!